sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/setup.md

 <Header/>

-To connect to your SQL database using `dlt`, follow these steps:
+To connect to your SQL database using `data_load_tool`, follow these steps:

-1. Initialize a `dlt` project in the current working directory by running the following command:
+1. Initialize a `data_load_tool` project in the current working directory by running the following command:

     ```sh
-    dlt init sql_database duckdb
+    data_load_tool init sql_database duckdb
     ```

-    This will add necessary files and configurations for a `dlt` pipeline with SQL database as the source and [DuckDB](../../destinations/duckdb.md) as the destination.
+    This will add necessary files and configurations for a `data_load_tool` pipeline with SQL database as the source and [DuckDB](../../destinations/duckdb.md) as the destination.

 :::tip